Gord (archaeology): Etymology

 From this same Proto-Indo-European root come the Germanic word elements *gard and *gart (as in Stuttgart), and likely also the names of Graz, Austria and Gartz, Germany.
 Cognate to these are English words such as garden, yard, garth, girdle and court.
-Also cognate but less closely related are Latin hortus, a garden, and its English descendants horticulture and orchard.
-In Hungarian, kert, the word for a garden, literally means encircled.
-Because Hungarian is a Uralic rather than an Indo-European language, this is likely a loanword.
-Further afield, in ancient Iran, a fortified wooden settlement was called a gerd, or certa, which also means garden (as in the suffix -certa in the names of various ancient Iranian cities; e.g., Hunoracerta).
-The Persian word evolved into jerd under later Arab influence.
-Burugerd or Borujerd is a city in the west of Iran.
-The Indian suffix -garh, meaning a fort in Hindi, Urdu, Sanskrit, and other Indo-Iranian languages, appears in many Indian place names.
-Given that both Slavic and Indo-Iranian are sub-branches of Indo-European and that there are numerous similarities between Slavic and Sanskrit vocabulary, it is plausible that garh and gord are related.
-However, this is strongly contradicted by the phoneme /g/ in Indo-Iranian, which cannot be a reflex of the Indo-European palatovelar /*ǵ/.

 Construction

 A typical gord was a group of wooden houses built either in rows or in circles, surrounded by one or more rings of walls made of earth and wood, a palisade, and/or moats.
 Some gords were ring-shaped, with a round, oval, or occasionally polygonal fence or wall surrounding a hollow.
 Others, built on a natural hill or a man-made mound, were cone-shaped.
 Those with a natural defense on one side, such as a river or lake, were usually horseshoe-shaped.
 Most gords were built in densely populated areas on sites that offered particular natural advantages.